DIY Activated Charcoal + Clay Mask for Blackheads

 In fact, one study found tea tree oil to be just as effective as benzoyl peroxide, but without the red, dried and peeling skin (source).

-Be careful not to leave this mask on for too long, as the charcoal can actually temporarily stain your skin black.
+Also, be careful not to leave this mask on for too long, as the charcoal can actually temporarily stain your skin black.

 If you do run into this problem, simply apply this DIY Makeup Remover to a cotton pad and swipe it over your skin until all residue of the mask is removed.
 It may take a few cotton pads, but rest assured, it will all come off.

 And if you leave it on for only the recommended amount of time (10 minutes) you shouldn’t have any issues.
+Definitely check out the comments below for helpful tips from other readers so you can adjust the mask as needed to suit your skin type and sensitivity.

 If you try this face mask, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag the recipe #rootandrevel/@rootandrevel on Instagram.